hhlim376/Solubility_Project/README.md

 ## Organization
 * data --> Contains raw and processed data for the project
 * src --> Contains 5 notebooks detailing the steps for the project as well as a pickle file of the Extra Trees Regressor model
+* images --> contains a few visuals from the project which can also be seen in the notebooks